GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

 ![datastore options][ds-options]

 1. Choose the Cloud Datastore option.
-1. Select the geographic location where you wish to host Datastore and store your Device configuration data.
-Choose the location nearest to the GCP region where you deployed your Cloud Functions, and click 'Create Database'.
+1. Select the geographic location where you wish to host Datastore and store your device configuration data.
+Choose the location nearest to the GCP region where you deployed your Cloud Functions, and click **Create Database**.

 **Figure 6.** Select Datastore region